FirmoDaniel/Total_Health_At_Home/README.md

 ### Design
 -    ### Colour Scheme
         * rgb(57, 250, 18) (Green) & rgb(106, 164, 187) (Blue),
-        are utlised thourghout for contrast against the sites grey background and defaoult white.
+        are utlised thourghout for contrast against the sites grey background and default white.
-        * While standard user buttons adhere to the green, white, blue consensus, Admin buttons for deletion are purposefully garish to further guard against accidental instigation.
+        * While standard user buttons and link adhere to the green, white, blue consensus, Admin buttons for deletion are purposefully garish to further guard against accidental instigation.

 -    ### Typography
-        * Permenant Marker and Shadows into light are used throughout for headers, messages, buttons etc Both from [Google Fonts](https://fonts.google.com).
+        * 'Permenant Marker' and 'Shadows into light' are used throughout for headers, messages, buttons etc Both from [Google Fonts](https://fonts.google.com).
 Sans Serif is used a fallback.

 -    ### Imagery